SingPost warns against fake 'lucky draw' messages from scammers

 In November last year, SingPost said it received several inquiries from customers about calls and e-mails claiming to have come from it.

-And in June 2016, SingPost warned members of the public to ignore any callers who claimed to be from its organisation.
+And in June 2016, SingPost warned the public to ignore any callers who claimed to be from its organisation.

 In an advisory on its website, SingPost said it does not initiate automated voice calls and uses English as its primary language of communication.